vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

    * `party_R` makes a transfer of `120` `$VEGA` to `ETHUSD-JUN22 | Sum of maker fees received | $VEGA` in epoch `2`.

 #### Expectation
-The calculation of eligibility is identical to [0056-REWA-020](https://github.com/vegaprotocol/specs/blob/master/protocol/0056-REWA-rewards_overview.md#distributing-maker-fees-received-rewards-0056-rewa-020) but the expected payout is:
+The calculation of eligibility is identical to [acceptance code REWA-020](https://github.com/vegaprotocol/specs/blob/master/protocol/0056-REWA-rewards_overview.md#distributing-maker-fees-received-rewards-0056-rewa-020) but the expected payout is:
 * for market `ETHUSD-MAR22`:
     *  At the end of epoch `2` `party_1` is paid `90 x 2.79 / (2.79+2.8)` $VEGA from the reward account into its `$VEGA` general account.
     * At the end of epoch `2` `party_0` is paid `90 x 2.8 / (2.79+2.8)` $VEGA from the reward account into its `$VEGA` general account.